UVADS/Loris/README.md

     > :warning: **Warning:** Keep these passwords secret!
 Do not check the *.env* file into your repo!

+2. Run `docker compose build` in the root Loris folder to build your Docker images

-2. Run `docker compose  --env-file .env up -d` in the root folder of the repository
+3. Run `docker compose  --env-file .env up -d` in the root folder of the repository to spin up the service

     > :memo: **Note:** If you make any changes to the *Dockerfile* or *docker-compose.yaml*, you will need to rebuild the images using `docker compose build` before running `docker compose up`

-3. Open your browser and go to: `<loris-url>/installdb.php`.
+4. Open your browser and go to: `<loris-url>/installdb.php`.
 This web page will prompt you for your mysql connection information.
 Follow the instructions to finalize LORIS installation, then restart Apache in the *loris-web-1* Docker container (name could vary) using `sudo service apache2 reload`.

     > :memo: **Note:** `<loris-url>` is most likely `localhost`